home | avr microcontroller & DIY electronics | toolbox | science club | tuxtalk | photos | e-cards | online-shop

 Canadian Badlands

-Here we were in the Canadian Badlands in Alberta.
+As we were already there we of course also explored the Canadian Badlands after our museum visit.
 The landscape is rather dry with not much vegetation but surely looks interesting.
 A sign on the Badlands interpretive trail informed us that "each layer of rock in the hills around you represents a geological story from the past.
 Sands deposited in large rivers are preserved as whitish sandstones.
 Deposited by flood waters, silt and mud now appear as grey-to-brown siltstones and mudstones.
 Plant material that accumulated in ancient swamps decayed and was compressed to form the visible black bands of coal.
-Chemical reactions in the buried sediments formed the hard, reddish-browm to purplish-black ironstones."
+Chemical reactions in the buried sediments formed the hard, reddish-brown to purplish-black ironstones."
+It definitely looked different from anything else that we had seen before.